 By Bus: take bus no. 104 at the South Square of Shanghai Railway Station to Yongjia Road, South Shaanxi Road.
 After that, walk about 500 m (about 547 yd) to the museum.

-By Subway: From Shanghai Railway Station, take subway line 1 and get off at South Shaanxi Road.
+By Metro: From Shanghai Railway Station, take subway line 1 and get off at South Shaanxi Road.
 Getting out through Exit 6, walk about 900m to the museum.

 |Location||No.25, Lane 28, Yongkang Road, Xuhui District|